 7 - 1991 - Simon "Paksima" Paul dies in Eskasoni.

 2002, April 7th, The Stephenville/Stephenville Crossing Band changed it's name to Indian Head First Nations.
+It was later disbanded when the Qalipu First Nation band was created and then again later recreated as the Indian Head First Nation Band.
 Indian Head has been in existence for hundreds of years and was mentioned in the writings of W.E.
 Cormack on his historic journey across Newfoundland, in the early 1800's.
 In 1822, Cormack listed 150 Mi'kmaq living at Indian Head, with the family names of Benoit, Alexander, Lucoos, Young, Marche, LeBlanc, Gallant, Gabriel, and Cormier.

 8 - 1713 - French Minister of Marine Affairs writing to the Baron de St. Caspin says, "The French and Indians of Acadia must look up to the Sun and the Stars from the same land; they must stand shoulder to shoulder on the same battlefield…live together in peace and harmony; and when the time comes, sleep side by side beneath the same sod of their common country."